-Note for 2018: This is the first version of our most popular article on DeckStainHelp.com.
-We help by guiding consumers in finding a high quality and low maintenance deck stain based on a series of questions.
-This article alone had had over 15,000 Q&A questions and 400 Star Rating/Reviews to date.
-We have updated this article by including some answers to our most popular questions.
+This is the updated version of our most popular article on DeckStainHelp.com.
+We help by guiding consumers in finding a high-quality and low-maintenance deck stain based on a series of questions.
+This article alone has had over 20,000 Q&A questions and over 700 Star Rating/Reviews to date.